plugorgau/plug-services/README.md

 To bootstrap a new node, use the bootstrap keypair when creating it, then run the below command replacing "user" with the initial user - this should be something like "ubuntu" or "admin"

-* ansible-playbook bootstrap.yml -u user --private-key='secrets/ssh/glass-bootstrap' -i inventory --ask-sudo-pass
+* ansible-playbook bootstrap.yml -u user --private-key='secrets/ssh/glass-bootstrap' -i inventory --ask-become-pass

 Performing a standard run: